 Independent contractors

 Proper classification of workers can be a complex task for any business.
-The Minnesota Unemployment Insurance (UI) Program reserves the right to determine whether services performed by a worker make up employment.
+The Minnesota Unemployment Insurance (UI) Program reserves the right to determine whether services performed by a worker constitute employment.
+It is the employer’s responsibility to classify workers consistent with Minnesota UI Law.

 Independent contractors are common in certain industries, construction being the most familiar example.
 However, it is not unusual to find full time clerical workers, janitors, managers, and nurses, as well as employees who are performing services on a part time, temporary or probationary basis in a variety of job classifications being misclassified as independent contractors.
 The following table summarizes the key elements involved in determining whether a worker is an employee or an independent contractor.